Texas cops arrest teen they say used electric scooter in bank robbery

 During the investigation, police requested account information from Uber for the Jump scooter which had been in the area when the bank was robbed.

-BANK ROBBERY SUSPECT HELD AFTER STRIPPING, AWAITING ARREST
+ROBBERY SUSPECT HELD AFTER STRIPPING, AWAITING ARREST

 The information from Uber led to Mangiarnao’s arrest.